scivision/PyLivestream/README.md

 -   Works on any OS (Mac, Linux, Windows) and computing platform, including PC, Mac, and Raspberry Pi.
 -   Uses an `.ini` file to adjust all parameters.

+However, note that PyLivestream:
+* does *not* auto-restart if network connection glitches
+* is intended as a bare minimum command generator to run the FFmpeg program
+* is not intended for bidirectional robust streaming--consider a program/system based on Jitsi for that.

 ![PyLivestream diagram showing screen capture or webcam simultaneously livestreaming to multiple services.](doc/logo.png)